 The financial statements of the Company have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
-The Company applied IFRS 16 as of January 1, 2019 (Note 5).
-Other than the related changes described in Note 5, the accounting policies adopted are consistent with those of the previous financial year.
+The accounting policies adopted during the year are consistent with those of the previous financial year.

-The Board of Directors approved the consolidated financial statements on April 16, 2020.
+The Board of Directors approved the consolidated financial statements on April 21, 2021.